flexcodelabs/rangi-figma/README.md

 # rangi

-A Figma plugin to help generate hues, tinds, and/or shades
+A Figma plugin to help generate hues, tints, and/or shades

 ## Features